JoshW-dev/insider-alert/README.md

 Please replace the placeholders in the script with your actual information.

+## Insider Trading

+Insider trading refers to the use of non-public information to make stock trading decisions.
+It's illegal if it involves material non-public information that can impact a company's stock price.
+However, it's legal for company insiders to trade their own company's stocks, as long as these trades are reported to the SEC in a timely manner.
+This information is publicly accessible, promoting market transparency.

+This transparency is beneficial for non-insiders as it provides them with valuable insights into the actions of insiders who have deep knowledge of the company.
+By observing and analyzing these reported trades, non-insiders can potentially discern patterns or trends about the company's financial health, aiding their investment decisions.
+It also helps maintain a fair marketplace, as it discourages illegal activities and encourages equal access to information.

 ## Trading Strategy

 Check if 2 or more company insiders have purchased more than $25k worth of stock on the same day